The Domestic violence disclosure scheme – ‘Clare’s Law’ became a national scheme in March 2014.

 Under the scheme, an individual can ask the police to check whether a new or existing partner has a violent past (‘right to ask’).
 If police checks show that a person may be at risk of domestic violence from their partner, the police would consider disclosing the information.
-The pilot also looks at how the police can proactively release information (‘right to know’) to protect a person from domestic violence where it is lawful, necessary and proportionate to do so.
+The scheme also looks at how the police can proactively release information (‘right to know’) to protect a person from domestic violence where it is lawful, necessary and proportionate to do so.
 Both processes can be implemented within existing legal powers.